palumbamboo/se2-groupD/documentation/retrospective/sprint4_retrospective.md

 * story#0style is related to make a uniform interface style.
 * story#0responsiveness is related to make forms responsive.
-* story#0bug is related to major bug fixing.
+* story#0bug is related to major bugs fixing.
-* story#0validation is related to have input validation for all forms.
+* story#0validation is related to have inputs validation for all forms.
 * story#sonarqube is related to improve our technical debt.
 * story#docker is related to both release1 and release2.